 After I sent in my questionnaire, I got an email from US saying that if I put anything on my wishlist on their site they would take that into consideration as well (they also review your previous purchases so you don’t get a duplicate–so all around this is a pretty controlled mystery!).
 I added the Spencer dress to my wishlist because I am in need of a black evening dress for my formal clothes capsule and the pockets and tie waist appealed to me.

 This dress turned out to be my true favorite: I’ve also wanted a slip dress for a while and without the belt it is perfect!
 I’m excited to try layering it with t-shirts now and long sleeves next winter as well.
 I think this could be versatile for travel this summer as well.
 Winner!
+If I was getting a mystery box in 2022 I would totally be wishing for these pants in a similar fabric.

 A word on sizing: Universal Standard has their own size-inclusive sizing system, ranging from 4XS (a US 00-0) to 4XL (38-40).
 The system is really cool, and most dresses had the option to “see it in my size” when selecting images.
 I am wearing a 2XS (6-8) in all three dresses and found that to be the right choice in all 3.